arvvoid/plugin.video.hbogoeu/README.md

 REQUIRMENTS:
 *  Kodi 18+
+*  script.module.kodi-six (should get installed automatically in Kodi 18)
 *  script.module.requests 2.12.4+ (should get installed automatically in Kodi 18)
 *  script.module.pycryptodome 3.4.3+ (should get installed automatically in Kodi 18)
+*  script.module.defusedxml 0.6.0+ (should get installed automatically in Kodi 18)
 *  inputstream.adaptive 2.3.18+ (recommended most recent version, should get installed automatically in Kodi 18)
 *  script.module.inputstreamhelper 0.4.2+ (should get installed automatically in Kodi 18)
 *  Libwidevine 4.10.1440+